DJ LeMahieu Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 4.06 team ERA ranks 13th among all MLB pitching staffs.
+- The Guardians have the 12th-ranked team ERA across all MLB pitching staffs (3.99).

-- Guardians pitchers combine to surrender the seventh-fewest home runs in baseball (26 total, 0.9 per game).
+- Guardians pitchers combine to allow 27 home runs (0.9 per game), the seventh-fewest in the league.

-- Quantrill (1-2) takes the mound for the Guardians in his sixth start of the season.
-He's put together a 5.40 ERA in 25 2/3 innings pitched, with 15 strikeouts.
+- Bibee (1-0) starts for the Guardians, his second of the season.

-- The righty's most recent appearance came on Monday against the Colorado Rockies, when he threw 3 1/3 innings, surrendering five earned runs while allowing eight hits.
+- His last time out came on Wednesday against the Colorado Rockies, when the righty threw 5 2/3 innings, surrendering one earned run while giving up six hits.

-- The 28-year-old has an ERA of 5.40, with 5.4 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .303 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.